 I also fiddled with more computer software type stuff--heck this is almost as fun as actually going boating--by connecting to my E-TEC and getting an engine history report.
 This is not particularly unusual, as many E-TEC owners have the necessary cable and software, but my set up is a bit out of the ordinary.

 To run the Evinrude Diagnostic Software, I am using an Apple MacBook Pro laptop.
 I use FUSION to create the Intel environment for running WindowsXP.
 I also use a Keyspan USB adaptor to create a serial port.
 It took some tweaking to get this all working properly, however it now seems to be very stable.
 It works well.
 It is really about the only thing I use the Windows environment for.
 It might have been simpler (and cheaper) to use BOOT CAMP instead of FUSION.
 I mention this only to let other MacOS users with an E-TEC know that it is entirely possible to connect your computer to the engine and run the diagnostic and engine report program.

-The engine report had no surprises, other than the total hours already on the motor: 54-hours.
+The engine report had no surprises, other than the total hours already on the engine: 54-hours.
 That is almost as much as we ran all last season, and we did not get the new E-TEC on the boat until late July.
 We have enjoyed every one of those 54 hours, I can tell you that for sure.